lukasturcani/stk/docs/source/index.rst

   database.
 * Sorting molecules according to property values to quickly find ones with the best and worst properties.
-* Examination of building blocks of constructed molecules and th building blocks of those building blocks and so on.
+* You can list the building blocks of any constructed molecules.
+  If those building blocks are also constructed molecules, you can list their building blocks as well, and so on.

 You read more about `stk-vis`_ here: